 There have been rumors over the years about the opening and closing of various rides, the good news is that we don’t think this attraction is going anywhere in the near future.

 It still gathers lines each day to rival those of Space Mountain, and other popular attractions, so we would be surprised if Disney did decide to remove it entirely from the Magic Kingdom.
 Of course, the parks are always being updated and changing, and I’m here to provide you with any updates in the future about attractions in the Walt Disney World resort.

 Can Kids Drive on the Tomorrowland Speedway?

-Also note, that when you leave the Tomorrowland Speedway ride you and your little ones will need to cross a small bridge so don’t let younger kids just run off, and if you have any mobility issues to take note as it stays relatively busy during peak time.
-However don’t feel rushed crossing it, as can offers some great views of the race track.
+Also note, that when you leave the Tomorrowland Speedway ride you and your little ones will need to cross a small bridge so don’t let younger kids just run off, and if you have any mobility issues take note as it stays relatively busy during peak time.
+Don’t feel rushed crossing it, as it can offer some great views of the race track.

 How Tall Do You Have To Be To Ride the Tomorrowland Speedway By Yourself?